 Both tablets and e-readers have been hot Christmas gifts for the past several years, and retailers will offer great prices to entice you to buy one.

-Last year, Kindles were marked down $20 to $30, which is a big discount on the $60 to $150 base prices.
-E-books are also offered at a discount, especially on the Monday after Black Friday, which is becoming known as Cyber Monday.
+In the past, Kindles have been marked down $20 to $30, which is a big discount on the $60 to $150 base prices.
+There are discounts on e-books as well, especially on Cyber Monday.

-Like with tablets, the laptops that go on sale for Black Friday are often last year’s model or a mid-to-low-range option that doesn’t pack as much power as some of the more expensive machines.
+Like with tablets, the laptops that go on sale for Black Friday are often last year’s model, a refurbished model, or a mid-to-low-range option that doesn’t pack as much power as some of the more expensive machines.

-However, the vast majority of people will be fine with a less-than-ridiculously-powerful laptop, and nabbing one on Black Friday could save you a pretty penny.
-Last year, Best Buy offered MacBooks at a discount of up to $150, which is almost unheard of for Apple products.
-Other laptops could go down by $200 or more.
+It’s likely the vast majority of people will be fine with a less-than-ridiculously-powerful laptop, and nabbing one on Black Friday could save you a pretty penny.
+This year, you’ll find decent deals on MacBooks, Chromebooks, and even some Microsoft Surface models.

 Like with anything else, impulsively buying a laptop on Black Friday is a bad idea.
-Even if a machine is 50% off, it’s not a good deal if it doesn’t fit your needs.
+Even if it’s 50% off, it’s not a good deal if the device doesn’t fit your needs.
 Be sure to think about what you need out of your computer and make a list of the features you’d like if you’re considering buying a Black Friday laptop.

 The most iconic of Black Friday’s deals, TVs often get massive discounts.
-It’s certainly not uncommon to see deals on TVs that will save you $300 or more—last year, Best Buy even had a 65-inch Samsung TV for $800 less than the retail price.
+It’s certainly not uncommon to see deals on TVs that will save you anywhere from $300 to as much as $800.
 As with laptops and tablets, though, remember that it’s not usually the top-of-the-line TVs that are on sale (those tend to go on sale in January, before the Super Bowl).

 Video Games, Consoles, and Movies

-If you’re looking to upgrade to the latest and greatest game console — or just to make a few additions to your game library — Black Friday is a great time to do it.
+If you’re looking to upgrade to the latest and greatest game console—or just to make a few additions with discounted video games—Black Friday is a great time to do it.

-While you will find discounts, the best values often in price reductions of bundles.
-Games often go down in price, too.
-You’ll probably find the best discounts on games that aren’t new releases, but if there’s something you’ve been meaning to pick up for a while, this would be a good time to do it.
+Games often go down in price too, and you’ll probably find the best discounts on games that aren’t new releases.
+But if there’s something you’ve been meaning to pick up for a while, this would be a good time to do it.

 You probably use Netflix, Amazon Prime, or Hulu to watch movies, but some of us still enjoy owning a hard copy of our favorites on DVD or Blu-Ray.
-Black Friday is a great time to snatch them up, as they’re often down to $5 or $10.
-Players go way down too — Wal-Mart offered an LG Blu-Ray player for $35 last year.
+Black Friday is a great time to snatch them up, as some titles can get as low as $4, but only if you already have a DVD player.
+While you used to find great deals on DVD players on Black Friday, they’re few and far between now.

-For example, Target sold a Canon EOS Rebel T3 DSLR with a standard 18–55mm lens, an additional 75–300mm zoom lens, an 8GB SD card, and a bag for $449, saving customers about $265.
-That’s a solid setup for a very reasonable amount of money.
+Target and Best Buy are both offering the Canon EOS Rebel T6 (listed among one of the six best cheap cameras) with a standard 18–55mm lens, an additional 75–300mm zoom lens, and a bag for $400, saving customers about $350.
+That’s a solid setup for a very reasonable amount of money, particularly if you’re just getting started.

 As with many of the other electronics that go on sale on Black Friday, you can often find the last version of a smartphone at a significant discount.
 How significant?
-Amazon was selling the HTC One for $0.01 with a two-year contract last year.
-Best Buy also sold the HTC One for $30, both a huge savings on the list price of $200.
+Amazon actually sold the HTC One for $0.01 with a two-year contract.
+Best Buy also sold the HTC One for $30, both huge savings on the list price of $200.

 Of course, many of the phone deals will require that you purchase a contract, which will end up costing you a lot of money in the long run, as you’ll just pay full price for the phone over the course of two years.
 So be sure to check out all of the terms and conditions, as well as compare the plan prices and see if an affordable cell phone plan and an unlocked phone would save you even more money.